ccc909/ccrawler/README.md

 # About
-This is a C++ crawler with an UI made using angular.
+This is a polite C++ crawler with an UI made using angular.

 ![image](https://github.com/ccc909/ccrawler/assets/57506761/c0b49380-2974-4e6a-9a8d-40fa017ae62c)